Roxborough, Philadelphia: Primary and secondary schools

 The School District of Philadelphia operates public schools.
 Its zoned schools include Shawmont Elementary, Cook Wissahickon, and Roxborough High School.

 The Walter Biddle Saul High School of Agricultural Sciences and Lankenau Environmental Magnet High School are in upper Roxborough.

-William Levering School, founded in 1748, closed its doors in June 2012.
+William Levering School, founded in 1748, closed in June 2012.
 The Academy for the Middle Years (AMY) Northwest Middle School, a special admissions middle school (6–8), now occupies the building.
 AMY used to be located in the Mount Airy section of Philadelphia, in a rented church building.

 The area has been one of the main feeder regions for Roman Catholic and J.W.
 Hallahan High Schools.

 Public libraries

 The Free Library of Philadelphia operates the Roxborough Branch at 6245 Ridge Avenue at Hermitage Street.
 The "Roxborough - Manayunk - Wissahickon - East Falls - Andorra Historical Society" also has an archive room in the Roxborough Branch.
 It is maintained by one of the Historical Societies' top members and one of the area's community leaders, Sylvia Myers.